epinio/docs/src/references/cli/epinio_settings_update.md

 ### Options

 ```
   -h, --help               help for update
+  -n, --namespace string   (NAMESPACE) The namespace to use (default "epinio")
 ```

 ### Options inherited from parent commands